SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitanceResistanceQuestion.md

 > “Signals” are of course nothing other than changing voltages.
 So imagine that at one point on the chip, a switch is closed that connects two conductors to the opposite ends of a battery.
 The question is, how long does it take for the other end of the conductors to reach a substantial fraction of the battery voltage?

 > Assume the conductors are L meters long, H meters high, W meters wide, and are separated by S meters.
-The gap between the conductors is filled with an insulator having relative dielectric constant k.
+The gap between the conductors is filled with an insulator having relative dielectric constant $\kappa$.

 > Write an expression for the resistance of each conductor in terms of the above quantities, and the resistivity of the conductor material, $\rho$.